aws-kr-tnc/moving-to-serverless-workshop-1d/lab-guide/LAB03.md

-# LAB 02 - Move to serverless
+# LAB 03 - Moving to AWS serverless
 We will move the components of legacy application which has constraints of scalability and high availability to serverless environment one by one.

 ## TASK 0.
 Permission grant for Cloud9